RV Snowbirding 101: The Ins And Outs Of Going South For Winter In Your RV

 Resources for snowbirding

 Jumping into your RV to head south for winter is easy, but as you’ve learned, a successful snowbirding experience requires some advance planning and research.
-Be sure to research your snowbird destinations on Campground Reviews, and plan your trip with RV Trip Wizard and the RV LIFE App with RV-Safe GPS.
+Be sure to research your snowbird destinations on RV LIFE Campgrounds, and plan your trip with RV LIFE Trip Wizard and the RV LIFE App with RV-Safe GPS.

 Try the RV LIFE Pro Bundle FREE for 7 days